sanjay15k/MVVM-Retrofit-Demo-Recipe-App/README.md

 # Food Recipe App - MVVM and Retrofit2
 The project is a primary food recipe searching android app.
 The app follows the most popular architecture - Model-View-ViewModel.
-For consuming the rest API from <a href="https://spoonacular.com/food-api/">Spoonacular API</a>, I have used retrofit2.
+For consuming the rest API from <a href="https://spoonacular.com/food-api/" target="_blank">Spoonacular API</a>, I have used retrofit2.

 <br>